- Are there topics that you and your partner have never been able to discuss and that you’ve built your relationship around avoiding?

 Unresolved emotional issues will bleed into divorce discussions

-There are a lot of things to discuss when separating lives.
-You may communicate well and have no problem having those conversations, but chances are, if you’re divorcing, there are some things you can’t talk about.
+You may communicate well and have no problem discussing things as you move through your divorce, but chances are, if you’re divorcing, there are some things you can’t talk about.
 Maybe you’ve agreed on 90% of your division but there’s that “one” topic you avoid because it’s just too hot.
 Finances (alimony/maintenance, retirement accounts, who gets the house) and parenting (schedules, styles, extracurricular kid expenses) are two hard to discuss topics.

 Items that are too hot to discuss are often knotted into deeper feelings like feeling disrespected, unloved, unsupported, or taken advantage of throughout the marriage.
-The hold out for money or getting the house or getting more parenting time is really holding onto a need for an apology or other retribution.
-Without help to clean up these pain points you will remain polarized.
+The hold out for money or getting the house or getting more parenting time, is really holding onto a need for an apology or other retribution.
+Without help to clean up these looming pain points you will remain polarized and unable to find the win-win in your negotiations.
 You will likely run into the same blockages over and over, never reaching agreement.
-This is when people have to hire mean lawyers and get before a judge to make decisions for you.
+This is when you will have to hire mean lawyers and get before a judge to make decisions for you.
 You really, really don’t have to go that route.
 Let me help you talk.

 A divorced couple with a young child needed help deciding which parent the child should live with for school.
 They lived 75 miles apart.
 It became clear that their standoff wasn’t about school, but something deeper.
 It turned out to be infidelity.
 Although they didn’t recognize it, this was their stance: “You had the affair, so he gets to come to school by me.”
 “Well you didn’t show me love and forced me to the affair, so he gets to come to school where I live.”
 Neither parent felt the other understood how much they were hurt over the initial transgression.
 Instead it was being lived out with regard to the child’s schooling.
 After we took the time for each of them to really hear the emotional experience of the other progress was made.
 These conversations are vital for an ongoing parenting relationship.